Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 The moment was broken by Tristan returning with the helmet in his arms.
 "This is heavy!"

-"Yeah...all the materials science and metallurgy in the world couldn’t cut the suit down to a useful weight."
+"Yeah... all the materials science and metallurgy in the world couldn’t cut the suit down to a useful weight."
 Lucy sighed ruefully, and took the helmet from him to turn it over in her hands.
 "Well, for normal people anyway, which more or less defeated it from the word go.
 Pity, really.
 I think we’re all romantic enough that we *wanted* to be wrong about this one."

 "For sure…" Lewis agreed.
 He tilted his head back and thought.
-"There’s one project out there...big risk. *Big* risk.
+"There’s one project out there... big risk. *Big* risk.
 Could blow up in all of our faces, if it goes totally wrong.
 More likely, won’t come to nothin’...*could* be the savin’ of us all in the long future."

 "Ah, yes."
 Julian nodded knowingly. *Hmm.* "Pretty much the ultimate gamble, that one."